esztvi/my-cdv-fall19/my-work/data-zine/README.md

-<span style="color:orange;">Project Summary:
+Project Summary:
 My project is a summary of all the incoming messages I received on my phone over the course of five days.
 I would have done longer, but I was concerned over the sheer number of data points after five days so I didn't continue collecting data.The chose to collect this data because I have a habit of saying "I literally don't talk to anyone".
-I just really wanted to see how accurate that statement was.</span>
+I just really wanted to see how accurate that statement was.

 Overall Issues:
 The data set was massive!
 It broke Atom a little bit, but it's all good now (I hope?).